edwardwawrzynek/chess/README.md

 - C++, Go, and Rust bindings to the utility library (see below)

 ## Server and Frontend
-The server is deployed at [http://codekata-chess.herokuapp.com](http://codekata-chess.herokuapp.com).
+The server is deployed at [https://codekata-chess.herokuapp.com](https://codekata-chess.herokuapp.com).
 It is recommend to test your programs against this deployment.
 If you want to run the server locally, use the included `Dockerfile`.

-SSL is not configured for the frontend yet.
-If the frontend doesn't appear, make sure you aren't trying to access it over https.

 ## C Library
 The C library is located in `lib`.
 To build and install: